theriel/HAT-datsemshift/README.md

 # HAT-datsemshift

-This is a derived dataset originating from Zalizniak et al. (2024)'s Database of Semantic Shifts.
+This is a derived dataset originating from Zalizniak et al. (2024)'s Database of Semantic Shifts, funded by the HAT research group (https://blogs.helsinki.fi/hatresearch/).

 ### Dataset Characteristics
 Tabular